-12 Recall that they wanted to rape the angels.
+1 Recall that they wanted to rape the angels.
 Whatever kind of 'flesh' an angel has when he materializes, it is not human.

-13 Just as 'eternal life' refers primarily to a quality of life, I take it that 'eternal fire' here refers to a quality of fire-at the destruction of Sodom God used 'brimstone and fire' (Genesis 19:24), and the eternal Lake contains 'fire and brimstone' (Revelation 20:10).
-14 The Text has just those two words, 'defile flesh', which makes it difficult to be dogmatic about the meaning; perhaps the most common interpretation takes it as referring to their own bodies, presumably by unnatural sex.
-15 The Text has 'glories', but because of verse 9 it seems likely that the reference is to angelic beings.
+2 Just as 'eternal life' refers primarily to a quality of life, I take it that "eternal fire" here refers to a quality of fire-at the destruction of Sodom God used 'brimstone and fire' (Genesis 19:24), and the eternal Lake contains 'fire and brimstone' (Revelation 20:10).

+3 The Text has just those two words, "defile flesh", which makes it difficult to be dogmatic about the meaning; perhaps the most common interpretation takes it as referring to their own bodies, presumably by unnatural sex.

+4 The Text has 'glories', but because of verse 9 it seems likely that the reference is to angelic beings.

-16 Michael is now "the archangel", the boss angel, the commander of the heavenly army (Revelation 12:7).
+5 Michael is now "the archangel", the boss angel, the commander of the heavenly army (Revelation 12:7).

-17 Where did Jude get this information?
-I always assumed that Moses went up Nebo alone (and since he didn't return there would be no human witness), but the Text doesn't actually say so.
+6 Where did Jude get this information?
+I always assumed that Moses went up Nebo alone (and since he did not return there would be no human witness), but the Text does not actually say so.
 Could it be possible that Joshua went along?
-Whether Joshua wrote it or God revealed it to someone.
-I take it that a written record was made and that Jude had access to a copy in his day.
+Whether Joshua wrote it or God revealed it to someone, I take it that a written record was made and that Jude had access to a copy in his day.
 Being true information the Holy Spirit moved him to include it in his letter, which became the only inspired account of those details.